JustinChu/ntsm/README.md

 HG002_rep2_counts.txt	HG004_counts.txt	1.74858	0	2.78644	0.4996	19	62488	0.729034	33787	33783	16916	62458	62462	45572	96245	45.260554	44.068285	0.004301	0.004208	35	38	62465	62466	33787	33783
 ...
 ```
 Note that the `-a` parameter will not output all pairwise comparisons if the PCA heuristic is used and will only consider comparing samples within a certain distance in PCA space.
-Though related samples are more likely to exist closer in PCA space, if using ntsm for relatedness inference you may miss some related pairs if you use this heurstic.
+Though related samples are more likely to exist closer in PCA space, if using ntsm for relatedness inference you may miss some related pairs if you use this heuristic.
+You would not likely want to use `-a` with the PCA heuristic in most cases and the example above is for more illustrative purposes of the tool's use and output.

 Column explanations:
 * sampleX: Filename for sample X